sebanc/brunch/README.md

 Make sure you have an ext4 or NTFS partition with at least 14gb of free space available and no encryption or create one (refer to online resources).

-1. Perform the steps 1 to 4 as described in the previous section (Install ChromeOS on a USB flash drive / SD card).
+1. Perform the steps 1 to 4 as described in the previous section (Install ChromeOS on a USB flash drive / SD card) and boot Chrome OS.
 2. Mount the unencrypted ext4 or NTFS partition on which we will create the disk image to boot from:
 ```
 mkdir -p ~/tmpmount